 5 – Learn anywhere, any time with Lynda

 Need to boost the knowledge base of your white collar workers?
 Look no further than Lynda.com from LinkedIn to give your team access to unlimited courses about everything from web development to business to design to marketing.
-After a free trial, plans start at just $19.99 per month for the basic offering.
+Plans start at just $19.99 per month for the basic offering.
 Or, research and consider other similar services/sites such as Udemy, Codecademy or Khan Academy.

 6 – Fingertip fast